infobip-community/gift-exchange-with-flask/README.md

-# gift-exchange-with-flask
+# **Co-ordinating a gift exchange with Flask and Infobip**

 A web app which allows users to register for a gift exchange, assigns gifting relationships, and notifies users when the exchange can take place.

-# **Co-ordinating a gift exchange with Flask and Infobip**

-Source code for web app made with Flask and the [Infobip Python SDK](https://github.com/infobip-community/infobip-api-python-sdk) which allows users to register for a gift exchange, assigns gifting relationships, and notifies users when the exchange can take place.
+Source code for web app made with Flask and the [Infobip Python SDK](https://github.com/infobip-community/infobip-api-python-sdk).

 ## Pre-requisites